Gataquadrada/SpriteTube/README.md

 ## Todo

-- ⏹️ (1.1) Party mode (be able to see someone else's avatar and frames).
-- ⏹️ (1.1) Zoom in and out with mouse scroll wheel.
+- ⏹️ Zoom in and out with mouse scroll wheel.
 - ⬜ Support for small movement when microphone is detected.
 - ⬜ Support for loop through predefined frames when microphone is detected.
 - ⬜ Support for second set of frames for mouth movement when microphone is detected.
 - ⬜ Support for idle set of frames.
+- ✅ (1.1) Party mode (be able to see someone else's character and frames).
 - ✅ (0.3.0) Remove load from the player (make server send a base64 encoded image ready to use).
 - ✅ (0.3.0) Sincronize all players in general.
 - ✅ (0.3.0) Make "random" syncronize with all players.